AppDaemon/appdaemon/docs/APPGUIDE.rst

 Speeding things up
 ~~~~~~~~~~~~~~~~~~

 Some Apps need to run for periods of a day or two for you to test all aspects.
-This can be time consuming, but Time Travel can also help here by speeding up time.
+This can be time-consuming, but Time Travel can also help here by speeding uptime.
 To do this, simply use the ``-t`` (timewarp) option on the command line.
 This option is a simple multiplier for the speed that time will run.
 If set to 10, time as far as AppDaemon is concerned will run 10 times faster than usual.
 Set it to 0,1, and time will run 10 times slower.
 A few examples:

 Set appdaemon to run 10x faster than normal: